Dhirajsharmain/regex-problems-basics/README.md

 _Description_ : Refactor the Code to throw custom exceptions in case of Invalid User Details
 - Rewrite all Test Cases to take in Custom Exception for Invalid First Name, Last Name, Email, Mobile, and Password

+**UC13-LambdaFunctionToValidate**

+_Description_ : Refactor the Code to use Lambda Function to validate User Entry
+- Use Lambda Function to validate First Name, Last Name, Email, Mobile, and Password